wangsix/smdataset/README.md

 Extracts note events and downbeats from Stepmania step files for music information retrieval tasks.

 # Introduction
 [Stepmania](http://www.stepmania.com/) has the potential to be a high-quality source of data for music event detection tasks as timing of events is critical to the game experienced.
-There is also an enormous amount of metadata available which is distributed with the actual audio.
-The game has an active community of human content creators making these event decisions manually.
-The game file format is not particularly convenient for MIR so this package links the events to absolute times in seconds and serializes this information as simple JSON files.
+There is an enormous amount of metadata available which is distributed alongside the actual audio.
+The game has an active community of human content creators making these event annotations manually.
+The game file format is not particularly convenient for MIR so this package links the annotations to absolute times in seconds and serializes this information as simple JSON files.

 # Usage
-Usage is extremely simplistic for now.
+Usage is simplistic for now.
 To use, grab some music/stepfiles from [Stepmania Online](http://stepmaniaonline.net/).
-These are standardized releases that the community is actually using and the popular ones are generally high-quality.
+These are standardized releases that the community is currently using and the popular packs typically have high-quality annotations.
 Recommended packs include:

 * In The Groove X
 * Dance Dance Revolution (Official Konami Steps)
 * Community Keyboard Megapack - Volume X
 * Keyboard Mega Pack X

 Extract each of these to one songs directory.
 This directory should contain folders whose names are the names of a pack.
 These packs should contain folders whose names are the names of the songs in that pack.
-This structure is essential for the proper formatting of the output json directory.
+This structure is essential for the proper formatting of the output JSON directory.

 The command to run the parsing is: